nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `view WEDDING_INDEX`

 Displays contacts assigned to the wedding at the specified `WEDDING_INDEX`.
+Please refer to the 'General Notes' at the start of the Features section to learn more about the implications (on command behaviour) of entering a wedding view using this command

 Examples:
 * `view 2` displays a list of all contacts involved in the 2nd wedding on the wedding list.